Lotus Miner: connectivity

 lotus-miner net connect <address1> <address2>...

-An list of bootstrap peers is available here (opens new window) (make sure you are on the branch corresponding to your desired network).
+An list of bootstrap peers is available for mainnet (opens new window) Bootstrap peers are unique per network, so be sure to use the list corresponding to your desired network.
+Other bootstrap lists are located here (opens new window).

 # Port forwarding